narduzz2/ultralytics/docs/en/modes/track.md

 - Real-time detection-only pipelines where ByteTrack drops IDs around partial occlusions and you don't want the cost of ReID.
 - Crowd / queue / retail / sports scenes with frequent target-on-target overlap.
-- Latency-sensitive deployments FastTracker has no extra network in the loop.
+- Latency-sensitive deployments.
+FastTracker has no extra network in the loop.

 #### FastTracker-specific arguments